vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 ### Inputs

 The input layer's inputs come from the dataset.
-Subsequent layer's inputs are the activations ($$a$$) of the previous layer.
+Subsequent layers are fed weighted inputs ($$\sum wa+b$$) from the previous layer.

 ### Weights

-The weights ($$w$$) multiply each input and are the parameters of the network that are learned.
+Each weight ($$w$$) multiplies its respective activation from the previous layer.
+They are parameters of the network that are learned.

 ### Bias